This is a really positive review of Cutting to the Heart by Peter Lewis, writing in Evangelicals Now.

 Peter Lewis, Nottingham

-🇬🇧You can buy Cutting to the Heart – Applying the Bible in Teaching and Preaching’ at a discount from 10ofthose here.
+🇬🇧You can buy Cutting to the Heart – Applying the Bible in Teaching and Preaching’ from Amazon Cutting to the Heart

 🇦🇺Aussie?
 Koorong has it here.